uh-dcm/news-article-collection-container/.github/README-WORKFLOW.md

 There are 4 workflows: main, release, playground and local.

 - `main.yml` is the main CI workflow ran for all branches except playground, split into jobs client-checks (Vitest and Eslint), server-checks (Pytest and Pylint) and e2e-checks (regular build and Cypress) that only runs if the first two pass
-- `release.yml` is the Rahti-aimed CD workflow that is activated by new releases, and it builds and pushes via secret tokens an image of the main branch to Docker Hub's `ohtukontitus/news-collection:latest` (watched by imagestream at Rahti), plus it looks at the release tag to set it as an env in the image and also sets the not-really-a-secret mail address also as an env (Rahti doesn't need authentication tokens for university emails)
+- `release.yml` is the Rahti-aimed CD workflow that is activated by new releases, and it builds and pushes via secret tokens an image of the main branch to Docker Hub's `ohtukontitus/news-collection:latest` (watched by imagestream at Rahti every 15 mins), plus it looks at the release tag to set it as an env in the image and also sets the not-really-a-secret mail address also as an env (Rahti doesn't need authentication tokens for university emails)
 - `playground.yml` is for the playground branch which as name implies is for playing around in development
 - `local.yml` is a customized workflow for local runs